matplotlib/matplotlib/doc/devel/testing.rst

 Writing a simple test
 ---------------------

-Many elements of Matplotlib can be tested using standard tests.
+Many elements of matplotlib can be tested using standard tests.
 For example, here is a test from :mod:`matplotlib.tests.test_basic`::

   from nose.tools import assert_equal